hyunjiLeeTech/URL-FI/README.md

 ## Checks Both http:// and https://
 When the link starts with https://, this tool checks whether the link is broken or not if it changes to http://.
-Also, when the link starts with http://, this tool checks whether the lilnk is broken or not if the changes to https://.
+<br/>Also, when the link starts with http://, this tool checks whether the lilnk is broken or not if the changes to https://.